cvfosammmm/Porto/README.md

 # Porto

-Run Jupyter notebooks on the desktop.
+Run and edit Jupyter notebooks on the desktop, written in Python with Gtk.

 Website: <a href="https://www.cvfosammmm.org/porto/">https://www.cvfosammmm.org/porto/</a>